 I embraced pacing aimlessly over the quays eating my drooling burrito, straight from Boojum and the random thoughts that raced my mind.
 Each time I walked by, I discovered something new, but I never got to see your iconic Samuel Beckett bridge in motion.
 The sunsets at the quays were the best moments ever, Carpe Diem.

 Well, the past few months have been one of the (most) toughest part of my life, giving me a legit reason to move away.
 I have left no stone unturned to reverse my decision to leave but circumstances aren’t happy.
-I couldn’t believe at first, but I’ve lost a generous portion of my body mass and I’ve felt more stressed, depressed and burnt- out than never before.
+I couldn’t believe it at first, but I’ve lost a generous portion of my body mass and I’ve felt more stressed, depressed and burnt-out than ever before.
 If I look past two years, I just came with a suitcase full of clothes and a curious mind.
-I never limited myself to people from my country or craved for Indian food.
+I never limited myself to people from my country or craved Indian food.
 I waited for Christmas and Easter more than I did for Holi and Diwali.
 Although I never planned to settle down, I never thought I’d leave abruptly either.
 I never regretted my decision of not moving to Madrid last year where I had a chance to do my dream job, instead, I decided to stay.
-I still don’t regret, but it haunts me when I am feeling like stuck in the rut.
+I still don’t regret it, but it haunts me when I am feeling stuck in the rut.

-My current situation could be summarised by the song ‘For You’ by one of my favourite singer-songwriter, Gavin James (a Dubliner):
+My current situation could be summarised by the song ‘For You’ by one of my favourite singer-songwriters, Gavin James (a Dubliner):